DiazAnaLiz/BaSP-A2022-Etapa-1/README.md

 ```

+## Week 1
-- Week 1: make on an .html file corresponding to the landing page of a previous activity.
+Make of an .html file corresponding to the landing page of a previous activity.

-# Week 2
+## Week 2
+We gave style to the html using css.

+## Week 3
-We complete the landing.
+We made the page responsive using flexbox.